2.d) Standard Model and Global Mechanics

 In fact, the name “particles without mass” immediately raises semantic issues.
 While the Standard Model establishes types of elementary particles based on their participation in the different basic interactions, the Global Model uses the composition of fundamental particles as the main element of classification.

-Therefore, we could continue in this way with many other concepts; however, in spite of the different perspective of each model, their final types are quite similar.
+Likewise, we could continue with many other concepts; however, in spite of the different perspective of each model, their final types are quite similar, bearing in mind that both approaches are complementary.

 This simple comparative analysis attempts to highlight the described differences throughout this book, like concept of wavons or fundamental particles with a mixed or sequential nature in time, such as waves and mass.